-At Octavius we both purchase and use goods and materials as part of our business and therefore we are planning to start reporting on materials purchased in 2023/24.
+At Octavius we both purchase and use goods and materials as part of our business since 2023/24.
+We continue to develop the recording of these emissions with our supply chain.
 This shall be confirmed as part of our Scope 3 Inventory, since we acknowledge under PPN that a non-materiality clause is not accepted.